reinhart1010/reinhart1010.github.io/_posts/2021/2021-02-23-introducing-podsppse.md

 ---
 layout: post
+title: Introducing PODSPPSE
-title: "Introducing PODSPPSE: Publish (on your) Own Decentralized Site, Partially Publish and Syndicate Elsewhere"
+description: Publish (on your) Own Decentralized Site, Partially Publish and Syndicate Elsewhere
-categories: [updates, indieweb]
+categories: [updates]
-tags: [en-us]
+tags: [en-us, indieweb]
 ---
 > **This blog post contains terms which may not be fully understood outside of the [IndieWeb](https://indieweb.org/) and federated social network ("Fediverse") communities, which includes the following:**
 >